theshaune/fluent/README.md

 1. able to express oneself easily and articulately.

 ## Introduction
 FluentCSS is a methodology to help write CSS smoothly, gracefuly and effortless.
-The Following documentation is a result of my experience with CSS and trying alot of frameworks, naming-conventions, I have found that this methodology **currently works best for me**.
+The Following documentation is a result of my experience with CSS and trying alot of frameworks, naming-conventions.

+I hope this repository will generate discussion, exploration and thoughts on how to create a consistent **unified** approach to CSS development.

 The pre-processor I will be using in this repository is SASS, I found Stylus & [Sass](http://sass-lang.com/) to be the most natural for me.

+## Noteworthy frameworks & Reading Material

 I have used, played with, studied, loved, hated & found inspiration, from using the following frameworks.
 They are all worthy of your time to study and trial in atleast one project, you will learn a great deal from actually using each one in an application.